xichensf/magical/README.md

 ## MAGICAL input

 MAGICAL only requires gene symbols, peak coordinates, read count and cell meta information including cell type, sample/subject ID and sample group/condition.
 These information are very fundamental and can be easily obtained from any single cell multioimc dataset.
 We provide [Multiomics_input_for_MAGICAL.R](https://github.com/xichensf/magical/blob/main/Multiomics_input_for_MAGICAL.R) to demo how to extra the necessary input files from the single cell multiomics data for use with MAGICAL.
 The script includes code to extract needed information from Seurat processed scRNA-seq data and ArchR or Signac processed scATAC-seq data.
-Since the single cell data files are usually very large, for testing MAGICAL, we provide demo input files that users can easily download and run MAGICAL on their local machine. [(download demo input files)](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing)
+Since the single cell data files are usually very large, for testing MAGICAL, we provide demo input files that users can easily download and run MAGICAL on their local machine (~10 mins). [(download demo input files)](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing)

 #### **Cell type**